 a.
-Refer to the Strategies for Maintaining Historic Character in Vision of Boyds: A Long-Range Preservation Plan, a 1992 study conducted by M-NCPPC, for additional guidance (see Appendix F).
+For additional guidance, refer to the Strategies for Maintaining Historic Character in Vision of Boyds: A Long-Range Preservation Plan, a 1992 study conducted by M-NCPPC (see Appendix F).

 - a.
-Design parking structures to be sensitive to and complementary in scale and materials to nearby historic resources.
-Discourage the construction of garages within the historic district to preserve the area's historic and visual character (Site GF, GG and GH).
-Limit the heights of any new buildings north of the historic district adjacent to the Pumphrey-Mateny House to 60 feet to reduce their visual impact on historic resources and character (Site GF). - 4.
+Design parking structures to be sensitive to and complementary in scale and materials to nearby historic resources (Sites GG, GI and GJ).
+Discourage the construction of garages within the historic district south of the railroad tracks to preserve the area's historic and visual character.
+Limit the heights of any new buildings north of the historic district adjacent to the Pumphrey-Mateny House to 60 feet to reduce their visual impact on historic resources and character (Sites GG and GJ). - 4.
 Celebrate, interpret and highlight Boyds and Germantown historic resources through programming, interpretive elements and improvements to wayfinding.

-- a.
-Support activities within the plan area that enliven and highlight historic resources.
-Consult local historical societies and civic groups for ideas about programs. - b.
-Encourage history-themed signage and art in the Boyds and Germantown plan areas that integrate and highlight historic resources within each community. - Prioritize these elements as public amenities. - Identify funding sources and coordinate content in consultation with Historic Preservation staff and local historical societies.
+a.
+Support activities within the Plan area that enliven and highlight historic resources.
+Consult local historical societies and civic groups for ideas about programs.

-Follow applicable public art guidelines and adopt the National Park Service standards for signage.
+- b.
+Encourage history-themed signage and art in the Boyds and Germantown plan areas that integrate and highlight historic resources within each community. - Prioritize these elements as public amenities. - Identify funding sources and coordinate content in consultation with Historic Preservation staff and local historical societies. - Follow applicable public art guidelines and adopt the National Park Service standards for signage.

-- a.
-Develop appropriate interpretive signage commemorating historic Boyds, the history of the B&O Railroad and the former Baldwindesigned train station in Boyds (Site BE). - b.
-Support the Boyds Historical Society's ongoing activities at the 1895 Boyds Negro School to highlight this important example of an educational facility for rural black children in Montgomery County.
+- Develop appropriate interpretive signage commemorating historic Boyds, the history of the B&O Railroad and the former Baldwindesigned train station in Boyds (Site BE). - Support the Boyds Historical Society's ongoing activities at the 1895 Boyds Negro School to highlight this important example of an educational facility for rural black children in Montgomery County.
 The historical society purchased and restored this school in 1980 (Site BD).

 - a.
 Celebrate Germantown's history and historic resources through local events, walking tours, signage and artwork. - b.
 Support the design and installation of wayfinding, signage and public art to create connections and interpretive narratives linking area destinations and historic resources.
-Potential locations should include, but are not limited to, Wisteria Drive, Walter Johnson Road and Liberty Mill Road (Sites GF, GH and GI).
+Potential locations should include, but are not limited to, Wisteria Drive, Walter Johnson Road and Liberty Mill Road (Sites GC, GF, GG, GI and GJ).